-Family advocacy Add family advocate position to each FSP tear or centrally at BHRS Continue to develop a close and collaborative relationship with NAMI Stanislaus Institute family hotline for referral of loved on to BHRS services Consumer stakeholder engagement Build consumer engagement and advocacy groups to assist in advising BHRS on the need of the Stanislaus consumer population Ensure that consumer engagement and advoca groups are represented at all levels of BHRS, a community forums and at key decision making meetings .cy at
+Family advocacy 2. d 3. d Add family advocate position to each FSP team or centrally at BHRS Continue to develop a close and collaborative relationship with NAMI Stanislaus Institute family hotline for referral of loved ones to BHRS services Consumer stakeholder engagement 2.
+Build consumer engagement and advocacy groups to assist in advising BHRS on the needs of the Stanislaus consumer population Ensure that consumer engagement and advocacy groups are represented at all levels of BHRS, at community forums and at key decision making meetings